Areiahna/week1_homework/readme.md

 #4 ---- cd into directory of project

 #5 ---- "git init"
- *this will initialize that directory*
+ (*this will initialize that directory*)

 #6 ---- git remote add origin [SSH KEY]

 #6 ---- git add .
-    *It is important to add the "." beacuse it will add everything in the current directory to your repo!*
+    (*It is important to add the "." because it will add everything in the current directory to your repo!*)

 #7 ---- git commit -m "[ENTER MESSAGE]"
-    *MUST ADD MESSAGE describing what your pushing to the repo!
-"First commit" is always a go to for your initial commit"
+    (*MUST ADD MESSAGE describing what your pushing to the repo!
+"First commit" is always a go to for your initial commit"*)

 #8 ---- git push origin main